-- 12. Subcontractor/Supplier Listing (Section 2-8.8 of the County Code) - 13.
+- 12. Subcontractor /Supplier Listing (Section 2-8.8 of the County Code) - 13.
 Environmentally Acceptable Packaging (Resolution R-738-92) - 14.
 W-9 and 8109 Forms (as required by the internal Revenue Service) - 15.
-FEIN Number or Social Security Number In order to establish a file, the Contractor's Federal Employer identification Number (FEIN) must be provided, if no FEIN exists, the Social Security Number of the owner or individual must be provided.
-This number becomes Contractor's "County Vendor number becomes Contractor's "County Vendor Number".
-To comply with Section 119,071(5) of the Florida Statutes relating to the collection of an individual's Social Security Number, be aware that the County requests the Social Security Number for the following purposes: - Identification of individual account records
+FEIN Number or Social Security Number In order to establish a file, the Contractor's Federal Employer identification Number (FEIN) must be provided, if no FEIN exists, the Social Security Number of the owner or Individual must be provided.
+This number becomes Contractor's "County Vendor Number", To comply with Section 119.071(5) of the Florida Statules relating to the collection of an individual's Social Security Number, be aware that the County requests the Social Security Number for the following purposes: - Identification of Individual account records b) Conflict of Interest

-- To make payments to individual/Contractor for goods and services provided to Mlami-Dade County - Tax reporting purposes To provide a unique identifier in the vendor database that may be used for searching and . sorting departmental records - 16.
-Office of the inspector General (Section 2-1076 of the County Code) - 17.
-Small Business Enterprises The County endeavors to obtain the participation of all small business enterprises pursuant to Sections 2-8.2, 2-8.2.3 and 2-8.2.4 of the County Code and Title 49 of the Code of Federal Regulations. - 18.
-Antitrust Laws By acceptance of any contract, the Contractor agrees to comply with all antitrust laws of the United States and the State of Florida.
+- To make payments to individual/Contractor for goods and services provided to Miami-Dade County - Tax reporting purposes To provide a unique identifier in the vendor database that may be used for searching and sorting depertmental records - 15.
+Office of the inspector General (Section 2-1076 of the County Code) - Small Business Enterprises The County endeavors to obtain the participation of all small business enterprises pursuant to Sections 2-8.2, 2-8.2.3 and 2-8.2.4 of the County Code and Tille 49 of the Code of Federal Regulations.

+18, Antitrust Laws

+By acceptance of any contract, the Contractor agrees to comply with all antitrust taws of the United States and the State of Florida.